RobMeades/ioc-client/README.md

 Now test that the tunnel comes up correctly with:

-`sudo systemctl start ssh-tunnel`
+`sudo systemctl start urtp-tunnel`

 Check on the server end (e.g. by running `journalctl -f`) that the connection is successful.
 If you have trouble, add the `-vvv` switch to the `ssh` command line above, do a `sudo systemctl daemon-reload`, start the service again and look at the output on the Raspberry Pi with `journalctl -b`.

 Enable the tunnel to start at boot with:

-`sudo systemctl enable ssh-tunnel`
+`sudo systemctl enable urtp-tunnel`

 Reboot and check that the tunnel is open (this will be over Ethernet).
 If that is successful, enable the cellular service to start at boot: